zACIID/Battleship/docs/api/moderator-endpoints.md

 #### Example Response Body

 ##### Success

 - Status Code: 201
-- resource representing the user that has just been registered
+- resource representing the moderator that has just been registered

 ```json
 {